amalon/minetest-numeracy/README.md

 Installation
 ------------

-Unzip the archive, rename the folder to to numeracy and place it in minetest/mods/minetest/
+Unzip the archive and place it in minetest/mods/minetest/

 (  Linux: If you have a linux system-wide installation place
 	it in ~/.minetest/mods/minetest/.  )